 There are several ways you can protect yourself against flea bites and make sure you don’t get them.
 This eliminates flea bite treatment and saves you a lot of time and frustration.
 One way is to eat lots of garlic.
 The fleas definitely don’t like the taste of it and it will stop them from biting you.
 If you enjoy garlic as much as I do, getting the required amounts won’t be a problem.
 Remember that everything you eat goes into your bloodlines, and this is a big reason why only some people with certain food habits get bitten by fleas.

-Now you know what they hate the taste of, what they don’t like the smell of is lemon.
+So now you know what they hate the taste of, what they don’t like the smell of is lemon.
 If you have something that smells like lemon, then use that.
 Alternatively you can try rubbing some on your skin.
 Many strong smells can actually help you in your fight against fleas.
 If you don’t have any lemon at home, you can try using essential oils instead.
 Lavender, cedar wood and eucalyptus oil should do a great job fending them off.
 Learn more about how to prevent flea bites.